HK

 If you have been told that osteopathic manipulative treatment lacks evidence, you were told something that was never accurate — and that is becoming less accurate every year as AI-powered research infrastructure builds the outcomes database the profession deserves.

-If you want care grounded in both the evidence that already exists and the evidence being generated right now, osteopathic manipulative treatment delivered by a physician who practices it as a core clinical skill — not a supplemental afterthought — is the right choice.
+If you want care grounded in both the evidence that already exists and the evidence being generated right now, osteopathic manipulative treatment delivered by a physician who practices it as a core clinical skill is the right choice.

 The evidence supports OMT.
 So does the treatment.